bwestlin/bwestlin.github.io/_posts/2015-05-25-graphical-experiments-with-javascript-canvas.md

 such things.
 It's also a bit interesting that although all hardware speedups it proved at least as challenging to do these graphics effect at a decent framerate as back then with an i486 running DOS.
-Thinking about it, even more.
+Thinking about it actually even more.